 Please see special features section below for detailed entry requirements.

-Students are required to fulfil all current professional requirements for course entry in accordance with the Nursing and midwifery council (NMC) 2018, and the Health and Care Professions Council (HCPC 2013) and will normally have completed the Assessment and Examination of the Newborn and Diagnostic Assessment and Decision Making modules, or equivalent prior to commencing programme
+Students are required to fulfil all current professional requirements for course entry in accordance with the Nursing and midwifery council (NMC) 2018, and the Health and Care Professions Council (HCPC 2013) and will normally have completed the History taking and Physical Assessment and Diagnostic Assessment and Decision Making modules, or equivalent prior to commencing programme

 Nurses, Midwives will normally be qualified for three years, and working in the area in which they will be prescribing for at least one year, prior to commencing the module.